danfrenette/habits-backend/README.md

 # Habits Backend

+## About This Project
+This project is a hobby app, created to explore and demonstrate my skills and familiarity with Rails, Sidekiq, service objects, and RRule.
+While it showcases my abilities and understanding of the technologies used, it does not necessarily reflect the thoroughness or polish of a final production-ready application.

+The primary goal of this project is to provide a playground for learning and experimentation, and as such, some areas may not be fully optimized or feature-complete.
+I hope it offers insight into my development process and the tools I enjoy working with.

 ## Overview
 The Habits Backend is a Rails-based API designed to deliver data for a Next.js frontend application.
 This project manages user to-dos, allowing them to be